-On the props above, I manually focus on the small branch that extends out from the main stump or the tip of the branch.
+On the prop above, I manually focus on the small branch that extends out from the main stump.
 TIP: focus just a smidgen past the branch to get the bird in focus right before it lands.

 Depending on the area the bird fly’s in from will determine where to focus.
 Again, by watching and observing the flight path the birds take in your yard, you’ll soon be able to predict from which point(s) they will arrive.

 Once you establish that, focus behind the prop, or to the left or right of it.
 Unlike the feeders where we don’t want them showing in the final image, we want to see the prop, or some of it.
 The stump I have is large, way larger than the birds, and most of the birds are small.
 We don’t want to have an image where most of the frame is the prop and a small bird, so crop accordingly.
 This normally is not an issue with a tree branch.